dewiniaid/gs4-lich-scripts/Foreach.md

        Otherwise, an `INV FULL` is done, followed by an `INV HANDS FULL` if the container was not found in your inventory.
        If, after all of the above, ;foreach doesn't have status data for the container (meaning it's probably not in your inventory), it assumes that it won't have status data for any of its contents either and exits.
+   * The `sorter` script is resumed, if it was paused.

 4. **Item Sorting**: If the SORTED or REVERSED options are specified, they are applied to each container inventory.